sn0w12/ComfyUI-Sn0w-Scripts/README.md

 | Sort Characters By   | Alphabetically<br>Series | Sorts characters either alphabetically or  by their series.        |
 | Sort Loras By   | Alphabetically<br>Last Changed | Sorts loras either alphabetically or by latest changed.        |

-## Important Note
+> [!IMPORTANT]
-The custom lora loaders require these paths to be in your `extra_model_paths.yaml` (with your real directories of course).
+> The custom lora loaders require these paths to be in your  `extra_model_paths.yaml` (with your real directories of course).
 You only need to add the ones you are actively using.

 ```yaml
 loras: